pyeventsourcing/eventsourcing/docs/topics/application.rst

 The aggregate repository is generic, and can retrieve all aggregates in an application, regardless of their class.

-The example below uses the ``AggregateRoot`` class directly to create a new aggregate object that is available in the application's repository.
+The example below uses the library class :class:`~eventsourcing.domain.model.aggregate.AggregateRoot` directly to create a new aggregate object that is available in the application's repository.

 .. code:: python